On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: The bounded linear inverse problem

-The first two assumptions are the same as in the compact case: the first guarantees the existence of a unique solution and the second is a natural working hypothesis, by virtue of Lemma \ref{lem:ANfN-gNsmall}.
-Under such assumptions, we thus see that, in passing from a (well-defined) compact to a generic (well-defined) bounded inverse problem, one has to strengthen the hypothesis of uniform boundedness of the $\widehat{f^{(N)}}$'s to their actual strong convergence, in order for the residual $\mathfrak{R}_N$ to vanish strongly (in which case, as a by-product, also the error $\mathscr{E}_N$ vanishes strongly).
+\begin{remark} In passing from a (well-defined) \emph{compact} to a generic (well-defined) \emph{bounded} inverse problem, one has to strengthen the hypothesis of uniform boundedness of the $\widehat{f^{(N)}}$'s to their actual strong convergence, in order for the residual $\mathfrak{R}_N$ to vanish strongly (in which case, as a by-product, also the error $\mathscr{E}_N$ vanishes strongly).
+In the compact case, $A-Q_NAP_N\to\mathbb{O}$ in operator norm (Lemma \ref{lem:Op-norm-conv}), and it suffices that the $\widehat{f^{(N)}}$'s be uniformly bounded (or, in principle, have increasing norm $\|\widehat{f^{(N)}}\|_{\cH}$ compensated by the vanishing of $\|A-Q_NAP_N\|_{\mathrm{op}}$), in order for $\|\mathfrak{R}_N\|_{\cH}\to 0$. \end{remark}